Royals vs. Brewers Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has 42 hits with 13 doubles, seven home runs, 19 walks and 19 RBI.
+- Pasquantino has collected 42 hits with 13 doubles, seven home runs and 20 walks.
+He has driven in 19 runs.

 Pasquantino Recent Games